The 50 best restaurants in London

 Carnaby - Top Floor, Kingly Court, Carnaby Street, London W1B 5PW

-After a short stay in Covetn Garden, Asma Khan's restaurant returned to where it all began, in Carnaby's Kingly Court.
-Now settled into this permanent home, the restaurant is much more of an open affair, showcasing the kitchen and its all-female brigade.
-The menu still serves up some of the best Indian food in London, as well as their much-loved biryanis. it's also a great place for star spotting - Marvel actors in particular seem to have a love for the restaurant.
+Asma Khan's restaurant has been a big success in Carnaby's Kingly Court, where after a few moves the restaurant really found its groove.
+The restaurant is much more of an open affair, showcasing the kitchen and its all-female brigade.
+The menu still serves up some of the best Indian food in London, as well as their much-loved biryanis.
+It's also a great place for star spotting - Marvel actors in particular seem to have a love for the restaurant.
+Watch out for another move for the restaurant in 2025, to a bigger location in Soho.

 More about Darjeeling Express